interledger/rafiki/packages/documentation/src/content/docs/concepts/accounting/liquidity.md

 ## `PostLiquidityWithdrawal` or `VoidLiquidityWithdrawal`

-`PostLiquidityWithdrawal` and `PostLiquidityWithdrawal` are only applicable for two-phase withdrawals.
+`PostLiquidityWithdrawal` and `VoidLiquidityWithdrawal` are only applicable for two-phase withdrawals.

 - `PostLiquidityWithdrawal` - Post liquidity withdrawal.
 Withdrawals with `> 0` timeouts are two-phase transfers and are committed via this mutation.
 - `VoidLiquidityWithdrawal` - Void liquidity withdrawal.
 Withdrawals with `> 0` timeouts are two-phase transfers and are rolled back via this mutation.